-- 2.17.1 In general, the typing results for these cases will be referred to a member of the kinship statistics team for conclusions and statistics. - 2.17.1.1 Eliminations for paternity/maternity will be reported by the original examiner.
-Noneliminations will be referred. - 2.17.2 An individual must be eliminated at three or more loci to account for the possibility of mutations before the individual is eliminated as a parent/offspring. - 2.17.2.1 In criminal paternity/maternity and missing person cases, inconsistencies may be observed without declaring the individual as eliminated as the source of genetic material.
+- 2.17.1.1 Eliminations for paternity/maternity will be reported by the original examiner.
+Non-eliminations will be referred. - 2.17.2 An individual must be eliminated at three or more loci to account for the possibility of mutations before the individual is eliminated as a parent/offspring. - 2.17.2.1 In criminal paternity/maternity and missing person cases, inconsistencies may be observed without declaring the individual as eliminated as the source of genetic material.
 However, statistical analysis must be performed to incorporate the possibility that a mutation occurred.
-Mutations typically result in a full repeat difference, larger or smaller, for the allele.

-2.17.2.2 When a couple is evaluated as possible biological parents of a missing person, each possible parent's DNA profile will be evaluated separately to determine if the individual is included or eliminated as a biological parent.
+Mutations typically result in a full repeat difference, larger or smaller, for the allele. - 2.17.2.2 When a couple is evaluated as possible biological parents of a missing person, each possible parent's DNA profile will be evaluated separately to determine if the individual is included or eliminated as a biological parent.
 Subsequently the profiles from both individuals will be evaluated together to determine if as a couple they could have conceived the missing person.